felixlopz/hubrise-test-task/content/apps/aquila/en/overview.md

 ---
+title: Overview
 position: 1
-title: Overview
 layout: documentation
 meta:
-  title: Aquila CMS Connection to HubRise Overview
+  title: Connect Aquila CMS to HubRise - Overview
-  description: Overview of Aquila CMS and how to connect it to HubRise.
+  description: Aquila CMS overview, reasons for connecting it to HubRise and summary of integrated features.
+Synchronise data between your EPOS and your apps.
 gallery:
   - 001-en-2x-cosmo-sushi.png
   - 002-en-2x-aquila-back-office.png